 As a freshman in high school, Hannah Lucas was diagnosed with a chronic illness, POTS, or Postural orthostatic tachycardia syndrome.
-Her symptoms, which included fainting, migrants, and dizziness, made her to fear to be alone.
+Her symptoms, which included fainting, migraines, and dizziness, made her fear being alone.
 Although her disease was invisible, the side effects were not.

 In a personal narrative written for Teen Vogue, Hannah shares how the visibility of her symptoms provoked bullying and harassment from her peers.
-Hannah found herself battling depression, which led to her to self-harm and consider suicide.
+Hannah found herself battling depression, which led to her self-harm, and considers suicide.